Within most field sites, fall protection is a paramount concern.

-Fall protection and prevention is an important component of safety for most construction jobs.
-According to the Occupational Safety and Health Administration’s data, falls are the leading cause of injuries in construction.
-Working on roofs, on ladders, on scaffolding, near edges and pits, or on other elevated platforms puts employees at risk of serious injury or death.
+Working on roofs, ladders, scaffolding, and near edges and pits, or on other elevated platforms puts employees at risk of serious injury or death.

-- Elimination: This is the preferred method of fall protection.
-This means eliminating the need to work at heights, where possible.
-With certain types of construction, such as that of buildings, deep pile foundations, and utility installation, among others, it’s impossible to eliminate working from heights, but project managers, superintendents, and safety managers should review work plans to minimize the need.
+- Elimination: This is the first and foremost method of fall protection.
+Where possible, eliminating the need to work at heights is preferable.
+With certain types of construction, such as that of buildings, deep pile foundations, and utility installation, it’s impossible to entirely eliminate working at height.
+In these instances, project managers, superintendents, and safety managers should review work plans to minimize the need.

 - Prevention: Preventing falls is often achieved through guardrails or barricades near edges.
-Prevention also includes using personal protective equipment, such as fall restraint lanyards and safety harnesses that restrict workers from approaching edges and pits.
+Prevention also includes using personal protective equipment (PPE), such as restraint lanyards and safety harnesses that restrict workers from approaching edges and pits.

 - Arrest: This refers to a system that stops a fall as it’s happening.
 Fall-arrest systems may be general, such as safety nets, or personal, such as a lifeline.